By Ricky Gunawan

 Ricky Gunawan holds a law degree from the University of

-is program director of the Community Legal
+Indonesia.
+He is program director of the Community Legal

 Aid Institute, or LBH Masyarakat, based in Jakarta, Indonesia.
 The institute